- helps suppress weeds and makes them easier to remove

 * Leaves left in beds can be raked up if they become unacceptably unsightly after at least some of the mass breaks down; or, till them back into the bed in the spring, or add more mulch later over the leaves.

-* Keep mulch some inches away from trunks of shrubs and trees.
+* Keep mulch away from trunks of shrubs and trees.

 ----------